MetallicBlueDev/EntityGate/README.md

 # EntityGate
 EntityGate is an open source .NET library to easily use Entity Framework in your applications.

-This microframework allows you to use objects managed by Entity Framework without worrying about the context.
+This micro-framework allows you to use objects managed by Entity Framework without worrying about the context.

 # Is EntityGate for me?
 Although EntityGate can be used by all, it exists specifically to offer additional scenarios to the Entity Framework.